school-brainhack/school-brainhack.github.io/content/en/project/Intro-BrainDecoding-BHS/index.md

 ### Progress overview

-Week 1: During BHS training week I was trying to use the tools that we learned by practicing and following different tutorials.
-I started using my local environments and Github by examining different files an notebooks.
+**Week 1:** During BHS training week I was trying to use the new concepts that we learned, by practicing and following different tutorials.
+I started using Git & Github.

-Week 2: The second week I started to run some brain decoding scripts, mostly by following Nilearn and sklearn tutorials and pushed them on my repository .
-I tried to explore how they work by experimenting and personalizing them.
+**Week 2:** In the second week, I created the README file, made slides and became prepare for the project draft presentation.
+Moreover, I started to play with brain decoding scripts, mostly by following Nilearn and sklearn tutorials.
+I explored how they work by experimenting and personalizing them.

-Week 3: From the third week I started to write my own codes for several classification methods on the Haxby dataset.
-For me, this approach was challenging not only beacause of writing scripts but also for understanding the classifiers algorithms and work follows.
-Since I am new in this field and have never had a machine learning course before, I had to read several references to figure out these approaches, their strengths and weaknesses.
-It helps me to have a better understanding about the reasons that some classifiers return better results on certain datasets compared to the rest.
+**Week 3:** From the third week, I started to create my main jupyter notebook called [Classifiers.ipynb](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/Classifiers.ipynb) to try six different classification methods on Haxby dataset and compare the results.
+For me, this approach was challenging not only because of writing scripts but also for understanding the classifiers algorithms and work follows.
+Since I am new in this field and have never had a machine learning course before, I had to read several references to figure out these approaches, their strengths, and their weaknesses.
+It gave me the opportunity to learn about several ML models and to get a much better understanding of the reasons that some classifiers return better results on certain datasets compared to the rest.

+**Week 4 & 5:** During these weeks, I executed some performance metrics such as "Classification Accuracy”, "Cross-Validation" and “Confusion Matrix” in order to check my different ML model results.
+I also added documentation to make my notebook reproducible and easy to understand for everyone even those without ML background.
 Moreover, I uploaded and ran one of my scripts on Compute Canada.

-Week 4: During the fourth week I executed some performance metrics such as "Classification Accuracy”, "Cross-Validation" and “Confusion Matrix” in order to check my different ML models results.
-I also added documentation to make my notebook reproducible and easy to follow for everyone.
-After doing all the above tasks, I tried my first model training experiment and as I mentioned above I chose ANN.
-(I still need to improve this notebook)
+After doing all the mentioned tasks, I decided to try a more complicated model and as I mentioned above I chose ANN that can be found as [ANN_onHaxby.ipynb](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/ANN_onHaxby.ipynb).
+Similar to the previous notebook I added a quick review about the ANN algorithm and some explanation for all the cells in order to make it easy to follow.

-I have wrote down all my goals divided per week in my repository README file under "TO-DO LIST " title.
+I have written down all my progressions in detail, divided per week, in my BHS repository [README](https://github.com/brainhack-school2020/BHS_project_SRastegarnia/blob/master/README.md) file under "TO-DO LIST " section.

 ## Results
-The following figure demonstrates the confusion matrix of all the six classifiers
+The following figures demonstrate the confusion matrix of all the classifiers.
 <div align="center">
 <img src="Confusion_matrices.jpg" width="687" height="376">
 </div>